Nusaybin: Late Antiquity

-Islamic period
+Medieval period

 The city was taken without resistance by the forces of the Rashidun Caliphate under Umar in 639 or 640.
 Under early Islamic rule, the city served as a local administrative centre.
 In 717, it was struck by an earthquake and in 927 it was raided by the Qarmatians.
 Nisibis was captured in 942 by the Byzantine Empire but was subsequently recaptured by the Hamdanid dynasty.
 It was attacked by the Byzantines once again in 972.
 Following the Hamdanids, the city was administered by the Marwanids and the Uqaylids.
 From the middle of the 11th century onwards, it was subjected to Turkish raids and being threatened by the County of Edessa, being attacked and damaged by Seljuq forces under Tughril in 1043.
 The city nevertheless remained an important centre of commerce and transport.

-In 1120, it was captured by the Artuqids under Necmeddin Ilgazi, followed by the Zengids and Ayyubids.
-The city is described as a very prosperous one by the period's Arab geographers and historians, with imposing baths, walls, lavish houses, a bridge and a hospital.
+In 1120, it was captured by the Artuqids under Necmeddin Ilgazi, followed by Nur al-Din Zengi in 1171, who demolished many of the city's churches, including the Church of Saint Jacob.
+The city was later controlled by the Ayyubids.
+Nisibis was described as prosperous by the period's Arab geographers and historians, with imposing baths, walls, lavish houses, a bridge and a hospital.
 In 1230, the city was invaded by the Mongol Empire.
 Mongol sovereignty was followed by that of the Ag Qoyunlu, Kara Koyunlu and Safavids.
 In 1515, it was taken by the Ottoman Empire under Selim I.